About > General Policies

 The essential nature of the oral examination is to evaluate a candidate's ability to promptly and efficiently address clinical situations and make treatment decisions under real-world conditions.
 Numerous situations in surgery, both in the diagnostic arena with emergencies, and in the operating room when encountering unexpected events, require rapid decision making and the analytical skill to quickly evaluate alternatives.
 The oral examination is designed to test a candidate's ability to make similar decisions under similar time constraints.
 An extended time accommodation would therefore alter the essential nature of the oral certification examination.

-An individual requesting accommodations should submit a written request with the examination application.
+An individual requesting accommodations should submit a written request with the online examination application via their ABS portal.
 In order to allow sufficient time for a thorough review of all documentation material, the request with complete documentation must be received by the published application deadline for the examination in question.
 No requests for test accommodations after this date will be accepted.

 The American Board of Surgery strictly adheres to a policy of confidentiality and does not disclose names of applicants with disabilities or information concerning the application or accompanying documentation.